tripl-to/proposal/README.md

 We are in the middle of a turn in history.
 A decentralized travel blockchain is inevitable, it's not about _if_ it's just about when and who.
 I hope we can help to create a fair one.
 One that warranties the freedom of host and travelers to offer and enjoy the best experience.

 I shared this idea in my company, originally to include it the European Research Found.
 That founds are giving to collaborative projects between universities and several companies.
-I truly believe that frameworks is the ideal to develop a new industry standard that will change.
+I truly believe that frameworks is the ideal to develop a new industry standard that will change how we buy and trade our travels.
 I never get an answer.
 Even I still believe that big players can help to develop this faster I'm not going to wait.

 # Support

+Who can you help this idea grow?

+- Share it in the social media
+- Share it in your company, university...
+- The idea is free to be copy and developed by anyone... and improved, of course.
+- I can work on the idea more but to do it fulltime I need financial support, if we consiedr this a path you can donate to
+- - BTC
+- - ETH
+- - XMR
+- - Or buy any of NFTs
+- - - Buy me a life!
+- - - Shared folder (Red box)